 „…a truly enormous talent…”

-Lyric soprano Slávka Zámečníková, born in 1991 in Slovakia, is going to join the ensemble of the Vienna State Opera from the season 2020/2021 on, making her debut as Norina (Don Pasquale), Musetta (La Bohème), Gretel (Hänsel und Gretel), Helena (A Midsummer Night’s Dream), Frasquita (Carmen) and Poppea in the new production of Monteverdi’s L’incoronazione di Poppea under Pablo Heras-Casado.
+Lyric soprano Slávka Zámečníková, born in 1991 in Slovakia, joined the ensemble of the Vienna State Opera in September 2020, making her debut as Norina (Don Pasquale), Musetta (La Bohème), Gretel (Hänsel und Gretel), Helena (A Midsummer Night’s Dream), Frasquita (Carmen) and Poppea in the new production of Monteverdi’s L’incoronazione di Poppea under Pablo Heras-Casado.
 In this season she will also appear as Contessa in the new production of Le nozze di Figaro in Hessisches Staatstheater Wiesbaden.
 In 2019/2020 she made her role debut as Dircé in Cherubini’s Médée and jumped in as Nanetta in Verdi’s Falstaff under Zubin Mehta, both at the Berlin State Opera.
 Previously she was a member of the International Opera Studio of the Berlin State Opera (2017/2018 and 2018/2019), where she made her debut as First Lady (Die Zauberflöte), Miss Jessel (Turn of the Screw), Falke (Frau ohne Schatten), Une chasseresse (Hippolyte et Arice) under the baton of Sir Simon Rattle, Ännchen/cover (Der Freischütz), Flora Bervoix (La Traviata) and Nanetta (Falstaff) as cover for the star soprano Nadine Sierra under the baton of Daniel Barenboim.
 In the season 2017/18, she also appeared in the Prague National Theatre and Slovak National Theatre as Sophie (Werther) and made her debut as Ilia (Idomeneo) in the Hessisches Staatstheater Wiesbaden within the Internationale Maifestspiele 2019.

 The young soprano performed in various concerts and international festivals, above all at the Elbphilharmonie in Hamburg under Sir Simon Rattle as Une chasseresse in Rameau´s Hippolyte et Aricie, at the “Rheingau Music Festival”, in the Konzerthaus Berlin, at the “Festspiele Mecklenburg-Vorpommern” as well as at the “Galina Vishnevskaya Opera Festival” in Sochi in the Mozart’s Requiem.
 She also made her debut at the “Prague Spring Festival 2018” in Mahler’s Symphony No.4 with the Warsaw National Philharmonic Orchestra.